- Use of SEO strategies to increase traffic to your website

 - Historical popularity:

 The more people visit a website, the more confidence a search engine can have in understanding that this is what people are really looking for.

 - Internal and external links:

 Are people referring to your pages as references for their own content?
 Do you give credit in your content to the sources used?
-These are important factors in building up the credibility of your domain as well as giving people easy access to your pages.
+These are essential factors in building up the credibility of your domain as well as giving people easy access to your pages.

 - Quality of references: